 As you meditate through your new passion, the goal is to achieve some sort of Unification from the feelings that you have been creative.
 Once you achieve unification, your mind is pointing at your passion and has become unified with your new passion through your creativity.
 This is the moment that you are paying sensory stimuli the barest attention and you have achieved mindfulness.
 You feel a sense of boundless space, vast love, liberation from irrational influences, sensation of levitation, thrilling happiness, bliss, compassion and timelessness.

 Those of us who had to learn a new language might also feel the same concept of unification.
-For example when you learn english, you can’t really speak the language fluently unless you think in english.
+For example, when you learn english, you can’t really speak the language fluently unless you think in english.
 I believe when people say “Thinking in English” they really mean that they have achieved the same unification with the English language.
-Where is the creativity?
-I remeber I had to devise a new system for myself to be able to spell english words.

 Keeping Strong Attention; Meditation techniques

 Attention is the key to achieve concentration.
 The strongest agreement among meditation schools is on the importance of retraining strong attention for effortless concentration, insights, unification or mindfulness.
 The difference between being aware of the thought and thinking the thought is very real, however, it is extremely subtle and difficult to see.
 Concentration is one of the tools needed to be able to see the difference.